Tongue Cancer: Introduction

 Symptoms of tongue cancer can vary among individuals and differ depending on the stage of advancement of tongue cancer.
 There commonly are not any symptoms in early tongue cancer, or symptoms may not be severe enough to be perceptible or cause concern.

-Typical symptoms of tongue cancer include a sore or lesion on the tongue, especially if it does not ...more symptoms »
+Typical symptoms of tongue cancer include a sore or lesion on the tongue, especially if it does ...more symptoms »

 Tongue Cancer: Treatments